LibraryBox-Dev/librarybox_ios/README.md

 # librarybox_ios
+LibraryBox iOS
-Github Repository for the open source LIbraryBox iOS app
+An open source application for the iOS platform written in Swift

 ##Development
 ###Requirements